ahmadbadawy89/TrunkClubService/README.md

   -------------------------------------------------------------
 7-update a todo as done by using the todo id
   URL:        http://localhost:8080/TrunkClubService/SetDone
   Properties: PUT Request with input JSON that has a parameter ToDoID for the todo.
-Returns the updated todo item in JSON format
+Returns the updated todo item in JSON
               A Parse Exception is thrown in case of non compatible JSON